changah-song/fluent-fable/frontend/README.md

 Learned So Far: PanResponder/Animated | Modal | Context | CORS (server) | Promise (async) | FastAPI

+- highglighteed word doesn't go away when book is changed, make it reset under specified conditions ✅
 - fixed synchronizing problem using a non-Promise hook from Reader library ✅
     - ended using new useState to keep track of render and useEffect to fetch meta data when re-rendered.
     - nice that the Reader component had a onReady parameter :)